wosra/j-wosmars/index.md

  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---

-International Joint Workshop on Ontologies, Semantic Maps and Autonomous Robotics Standardization (J-WOSMARS 2025) @ [RO-MAN 2025](https://www.ro-man2025.org/), **August 25-29**, Enindhoven, the Netherlands
+International Joint Workshop on Ontologies, Semantic Maps and Autonomous Robotics Standardization (J-WOSMARS 2025) @ [RO-MAN 2025](https://www.ro-man2025.org/), **August 25-29**, Enindhoven, the Netherlands.

 This workshop is a joint workshop of the 4th edition of the Workshop on Ontologies and Standards for Robotics and Automation [WOSRA 2025](https://wosra.github.io/wosra/) and the 1st edition of the Workshop on Standardization of Semantic Maps for Autonomous Robots.